 Kew‘s Orchid Festival is lean, green, with every colour you’ve ever seen.

-Although London’s festival season is a while off, Kew Gardens is stepping in early with a festival of their own.
-Prettier than Field Day, more fragrant than All Points East, Kew’s annual Orchid Festival will bring even more colour to an already colourful slice of London when it arrives on February 9th.
+Although London’s festival season is a while off, Kew Gardens has stepped in early with a festival of their own.
+Prettier than All Points East, more fragrant than Field Day, Kew’s annual Orchid Festival is currently bringing even more colour to an already colourful slice of London, as it’s at Kew Gardens right now – and in fact, it’s proved so popular that they’ve extended the festival’s run until March 15th.
 Just take a peek at these beauties!

-As in previous years, the 2019 Orchid Festival takes inspiration from overseas.
-Previous displays paid homage to countries including Brazil, India, and last year, Thailand.
-This year, Colombia gets the Kew Gardens treatment – which is rather apt, given that it’s one of the most biodiverse countries on Earth, boasting 4270 species of orchids alone.
+As in previous years, the 2020 Orchid Festival takes inspiration from overseas.
+Previous displays paid homage to countries including Brazil, India, Thailand and last year, Colombia.
+This year, Indonesia gets the Kew Gardens treatment — which is rather apt, given that it’s one of the most biodiverse countries on Earth, boasting over 4000 species of orchids alone.
 The eye-catching plants will fill every corner of the Princess of Wales Conservatory.
 [See more things to do in London in February]

-Kew’s popular After Hours programme has also been extended to the Orchid Festival, with evening viewings available to book now (they went rapidly last year though, so you’ll need to be quick).
+Kew’s popular After Hours programme has also been extended to the Orchid Festival, with evening viewings available (they went rapidly last year though, so you’ll need to be quick).
 It’s set to be a delight for the senses whenever you head along – and remember, what’s good for the ‘gram is good for the soul!

-The Orchid Festival runs from Saturday 9th February until Sunday 10th March.
+The Orchid Festival runs from Saturday 8th February until Sunday 15th March.
 Kew Gardens can be found in Richmond, TW9 3AB, and the nearest station is Kew Gardens.
+Tickets are available here.

 Planning a trip to Kew Gardens?
-Here’s our guide on what you need to see!
+Here’s our guide to what you need to see!

 Featured image: @berneeberry